vmware/vks-validated-solutions/VKS-Migrations/VKS-to-VKS/examples.md

 ## 4. Quiesce the source workload

 Stop all pods that write to the PVC.
-The example pod is deleted here:
+In this example, the pod is deleted:

 ```bash
 vks-src -n "$SRC_VKS_NS" delete pod migration-test-writer \